aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/arcshape/_index.md

 ```

 Gets the end arrow head style of the line.
-[MsoArrowheadStyle](../../com.aspose.cells/msoarrowheadstyle).
+See [MsoArrowheadStyle](../../com.aspose.cells/msoarrowheadstyle).
 NOTE: This member is now obsolete.
 Instead, please use Shape.Line.EndArrowheadStyle property.
 This property will be removed 12 months later since August 2016.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 int